microsoft/code-with-engineering-playbook/agile-development/team-agreements/team-manifesto/readme.md

 It is recommended to keep team manifesto as simple as possible, so preferably, one-page simple document which **doesn't include any references or links** is a nice format for it.
 If there is a need for providing knowledge on certain topics, the way to do is delivering brown-bag sessions, technical katas, team practices, documentations and others later on.

-A few important points about team manifesto;
+A few important points about the team manifesto

-- Team manifesto is built by the **team itself**
+- The team manifesto is built by the team itself
 - It can include any technical or behavioural agility topics as soon as team find it relevant

-- It aims to have a common understanding about the desired expertise, practices and/or behaviours within the team
+- It aims to give a common understanding about the desired expertise, practices and/or behaviors within the team
 - Based on the needs of the team and retrospective results, it can be modified during the engagement.
 In Microsoft, we have certain standards to build high quality and well-crafted software as well as to give comfortable/transparent environment to each team member for helping them to reach their highest potential.
 The difference of team manifesto from other comprehensive set of standards/practices documents is, it is used to give a short summary of the upcoming way of working and practices to prepare a base before deep dive starts with open discussion environment in an ice-breaker way.

 Below, you can find some including, but not limited, topics many teams touch during engagements,